EvelineV/spinning/README.md

 ## To Do:

-- ~Add service to keep track of metric vs imperial units~
-- ~Convert grist calculator to use both units~
-- ~Convert spin-to-crimp calculator to use both units~
-- ~Add design/layout~
-- ~Add formula to go from singles WPI to plied WPI~
-- ~Deploy Angular version to GitHub pages~
-- Add Sock knitting app (convert from React) and add tests, both units
+- Add Sock knitting app (convert from React) and add tests
+- Restrict knitting apps to metric units
+- Extract gauge component
 - Add Mitten Knitting app
 - Add Home app with welcome text and inspiration
 - Angular form validation on the other forms (not only spin-to-the-crimp)